zorgick/lerna-bootstrap/README.md

 according to [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) that are based on
 [angular conventions](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type)
-4. `pre-push` hook runs smoke and E2E tests
+4. `pre-push` hook runs
+  - smoke tests,
+  - static type checking,
+  - testing,

 **NB!** To trigger all the hooks in 100% cases you *MUST* use your shell (bash is preferred)/cli (if on Windows, WSL[1|2] is preferred)